Грозд

 History & Tradition

-Dozens of foreign travelers - Germans, Englishmen, Frenchmen, Poles and Austro-Hungarians, who travelled through Bulgaria between the XV and XIX centuries, testified on the lively trade in wines and spirits, which was practiced in Karnobat.
-In their travel notes, they described how market days in Karnobat used to attract thousands of people from all over the Ottoman Empire to buy the famous rakia from the local vine-growers.
-Even then, the written historical sources mention the "Rakia from Karnobat", "Karnobatskata rakia", the "Brandy made in Karnobat.
-These facts are reflected in the folklore and in the songs of the local people.
+The dozens of foreign travelers – Germans, French, English, Poles, and Austro-Hungarians – who passed through Bulgarian lands between the 15th and 19th centuries, attest to the lively trade in wines and rakia that took place in Karnobat.
+In their notes, they describe how on market days in Karnobat, thousands of people flocked from all corners of the Ottoman Empire to buy the famous rakia of the local vine-growers.
+Even then, written historical sources speak of "Rakia from Karnobat," "Karnobatska rakia" (Karnobat rakia), "Rakia made in Karnobat."
+These facts have been reflected in the folklore and in the traditional folk songs of the inhabitants of the region.

 In the region of Karnobat

-In the region of Karnobat the vine-growing traditions date for centuries and the brandy and wine making is an integral part of the history and lifestyle of the local population.
-The unique combination of fertile soils and favorable climate, and the abundance of high-quality grapes make the vine-growers from Karnobat the greatest and most skillful producers.
-The workmanship in winemaking is proved by the rich historical and archaeological heritage of the region.
-The excavations of the numerous Thracian mounds near present-day Karnobat are full with ceramic red statues bearing the image of the wine god Dionysus.
-Several centuries later, the magnificent medieval fortress "Markeli" was erected in these lands.
-According to the ancient chronicles, it was transformed into a real protector of the wines created by the Karnobat masters.
+In the Karnobat region, the traditions of vine cultivation date back centuries, and the creation of rakia and wines is an integral part of the history and livelihood of the local population.
+The unique combination of fertile soils with favorable climatic conditions, and the abundance of high-quality grapes, transforms the Karnobat vine-growers into the largest and most skillful producers.
+The rich historical and archaeological heritage of the region also testifies to the mastery of winemaking.
+Excavations of the numerous Thracian mounds near present-day Karnobat abound with red-figure pottery depicting the god of wine, Dionysus.
+Several centuries later, the majestic medieval fortress "Markeli" was erected in these lands, which, according to ancient chronicles, became a true guardian of the wines created by the Karnobat masters.

 18